 10. Panajachel

 Whether you decide to stay a few days to kickstart or end your trip in Panajachel while visiting Lake Atitlán, you won’t be disappointed.
-It’s definitely less charming than the other above-mentioned towns around Lake Atitlán in my opinion, but that’s also what adds to its unique character.
+It’s definitely less charming than the other above-mentioned towns around Lake Atitlán, in my opinion, but that’s also what adds to its unique character.

-WHERE TO SLEEP:
+WHERE TO STAY IN PANAJACHEL:

 Selina Atitlán ($+) – a popular boutique hotel set in the heart of Panajachel.
-Ideal for digital nomads seeking wifi, community, comfort, and a co-working space.
+Ideal for digital nomads seeking WiFi, community, comfort, and a co-working space.

 Hospedaje El Viajero ($) – a no-frills choice for backpackers and travelers with comfortable yet simple rooms and a lush garden.

-Enjoy These Towns in Lake Atitlan!
+Other Towns in Lake Atitlan!

 If you have any questions about these municipalities or what it was like to live in San Pedro La Laguna as a digital nomad, feel free to reach out!